xdy/xdy-pf2e-workbench/README.md

 * Experimental heropoint handler feature.
 Adds an optional keybind to open a dialog that can reset or add heropoints for all characters, add one heropoint to a random (or selected) character and, most importantly, start a timer to make the dialog reappear after (by default) 60 minutes.
 Note that currently the timer goes away if you do a ctrl-f5 or restart foundry.
 * Option to automatically purge all expired effects every time the game world clock increases out of combat.
 * From now on each release of PF2e Workbench will include the latest versions of all V9-compatible macros from https://gitlab.com/symonsch/my-foundryvtt-macros/-/tree/main/PF2e They can be found in the asymonous-benefactor-macros pack, with the express permission of said asymonous^H^H^H^H^H^H^H^H^Hanonymous (and colorless) benefactor.
 Attribution for the macros can normally be found inside each macro, and the source url for each macro is added at the end of each macro.
+Do not import the macros named like 'XDY DO_NOT_IMPORT', instead import the ones with proper names.

 ## Installation